 2. Set Specific Time Limits for Major Tasks

-Your objective should be to maximize these times and minimize all the others that are less productive.
+Your aim should be to maximize these times and minimize all the less productive ones.

 4. Don’t Freak Out When You Go Off Schedule

 Whether you like it or not, you can’t control everything else that is happening in the world.